fuzesmarcell/nClothPerVertexEdit/README.md

 # nClothPerVertexEdit
-Maya Python plugin for seting and geting per vertex attributes on nCloth or nRigid objects
+Maya Python plugin for setting and getting per vertex attributes on nCloth or nRigid objects

 # Plugin Contents
 ## Commands